This article is for admins of professional plans.

 - A red shield indicates weak password security

 Knowing your organization's current Password Health score is important, but tracking it over time can be critical.
-With the Dashboard, you can provide actionable insights and measurable results to leadership about how you've helped secure your organization by identifying employees with poor password habits.
+With the Insights Dashboard, you can provide actionable insights and measurable results to leadership about how you've helped secure your organization by identifying employees with poor password habits.

-Learn more about Slack Nudges
+Learn more about Risk Notifications

-You can now monitor weak and compromised passwords across your organization by silently deploying the Dashlane extension on managed devices.
+You can now monitor weak and compromised passwords across your organization by silently deploying the Dashlane browser extension on managed devices.
 Credential Risk Detection identifies if your employees use weak or compromised passwords even when logged out of Dashlane.

 More about managing your organization's overall security score